What is a sloth?

-    Phylogeny and Evolutionary History
+Sloth Phylogeny and Evolutionary History

 Both the Bradypus and Choloepus tree sloths that we see today evolved from giant ground sloths, of which there were thought to be over 80 different genera with the largest (Megatherium) reaching over 6 meters in height.
 It is predicted that these gentle giants went extinct approximately 10,000 years ago due to an expanding population of human hunters.
 There is even evidence to suggest that several different species of marine sloth existed, feeding from sea grass and seaweed in shallow water.

 Further molecular research has shown that the maned sloths (B. torquatus) split from the brown-throated (B. variegatus) and the pale-throated (B. tridactylus) sloths over 12 million years ago, with the latter two species diverging only 5-6 million years ago.
 The Hoffmann’s (C. hoffmanni) and Linnaeus’s (C. didactylus) two-fingered sloths diverged approximately 6-7 million years ago.

 Two-fingered and three-fingered sloths are actually very different animals with very different lifestyles.
 These discrepancies can be seen in the biology, ecology and morphology of each genus.

-Slow Not Lazy
+Sloths: Slow Not Lazy

 In 1749 when sloths were first described in the scientific literature they were labelled as “the lowest form of existence” – it is little surprising that sloths have been subject to such profound speculation and misinterpretation; “sloths are slow because they eat leaves that drug them”; “sloths are so stupid that they mistake their own arm for a tree branch and, grabbing it, fall”.
 We have heard it all.

 Due to a plethora of energy saving adaptations, sloths physically don’t have the ability to move very fast.
 They can’t run away from predators like a monkey would and instead, they have to rely on camouflage.
 The sloths main predators (big cats – Jaguars, Ocelots; and birds – Harpy Eagles) all primarily detect their prey visually, and it is likely that sloths move at a pace that simply goes unnoticed – sloths move slowly to avoid being identified as prey.
-They aren’t lazy, they are stealthy.
+Sloths aren’t lazy, they are stealthy.